hogart/sugar-cube-utils/README.md

 **NB: `<<abbr>>` is deprecated, use `<<more>>`.**

 `<<more>>` shows tooltip — on mouse hover on desktop and on tap on touch screen.
-It tries to contain tooltip entirely on the screen. `<<more>>` can include SugarCube code inside of it, but not in tooltip content.
+It tries to contain the tooltip entirely on the screen. `<<more>>` can include SugarCube code inside it, but not in tooltip content.

 ### [`<<dlg>>`](./dlg.js), `<<level>>` and `<<line>>`.